Welcome to Town & Country Property Auctions,

 Town & Country Property Auctions (South East) are leaders in the sale of residential and commercial properties including development and agricultural land.
 We cover South East of England which includes East & West Sussex, Surrey and Kent.
 Our professional, motivated and personable approach ensures we maximise the interest in every property we represent.

 We are proud of our successful results as well as long term client relationships we have developed over the years.
 We deliver a very high rate of sale success through our nationwide marketing as well as experienced, knowledgeable and motivated sales team who will work extremely hard to achieve maximum price for you.

-Selling at auction enables you to obtain a swift sale with no sale fee.
-Sounds too good to be true!
+Selling at auction enables you to obtain a swift sale.

 Here are the reasons why so many clients are now selling property utilising this method of sale.